 Cenotes are basically like underground natural swimming pools.
 They are formed by the collapse of the limestone rock that makes up the peninsula along the Riviera Maya in Mexico.
 The land (limestone rock) is porous and over time they let natural river water in, as well as seawater from the ocean.
 When the limestone rocks give way, cenotes become an underworld of groundwater swimming holes!
 Most cave cenotes have fresh water from the rivers of the mountains and then saltwater that seeps in from the ocean.

 ✦ There Are Thousands of Cenotes in Mexico

-There are literally thousands (6000) cenotes found in the Yucatan of Mexico.
-Even I was shocked to realize there are that many cenotes in Mexico.
+There are literally thousands (6000) Cancun cenotes found in the Yucatan of Mexico.
+Even I was shocked to realize there are that many cenotes in the area.
 Many are more like swimming holes where families go swimming, snorkeling, and just to relax.
-Others have extensive diving areas.
+Other caves have extensive areas for scuba diving in these underground caverns.
 Each one, though, is unique with different shapes, depths, and types of water in each one.

 ✦ How to Find a Cenote in Mexico